 Asset Retirement Obligations.
 We measure asset retirement obligations using certain assumptions including estimates regarding the recovery of residues in storage tanks, which can vary from actual residues recovered on retirement.
 In the event that the amount of residue, the effort required to remove the residue or regulatory requirements vary from our estimates, we could incur additional significant charges to income and increases in cash expenditures related to the disposal of those residues.
-Certain conditional asset retirement obligations related to facilities have not been recorded in the consolidated financial statements due to uncertainties surrounding the ultimate settlement date and estimate of fair value related to a legal obligation to perform an asset retirement obligation, and such amounts may be material to the consolidated financial statements in the period in which they are recorded.
+Certain conditional asset retirement obligations related to facilities have not been recorded in the consolidated financial statements due to uncertainties surrounding the ultimate settlement date and estimate of fair value related to a legal obligation to perform an asset retirement activity.
+At the date a reasonable estimate of the ultimate settlement amount and timing can be made, we will record an asset retirement obligation, and such amounts may be material to the consolidated financial statements in the period in which they are recorded.
 See Note 2 - Summary of Significant Accounting Policies for information on expense recognized during the past two years.
 An estimate of the sensitivity to changes in our assumptions is not practicable given the numerous assumptions that can materially affect our estimates.